redhat-cip/software-factory/docs/faqs.rst

 .............................................

 * Ready to use CI system that works out of the box
-* System configuration interface using yaml and puppet/ansible
+* System configuration interface using yaml and ansible
 * Project configuration interface using code review to manage jobs, zuul layouts and nodepool project configuration
 * REST API to manage project creation and users ACL provisioning